 Third-Party Due Diligence

-For this reason, each third party working with the platform will be obliged to comply with the following:
+This is why each third party working with the platform will have to comply with the following:

 - Always maintain the confidentiality of all customer information.